How to build a Chembuster

 Construction

-• Using the couplers, we added the 1.5m tubes to the tubes buried in the resin.
+- Using the couplers, we added the 1.5m tubes to the tubes buried in the resin.
 So we could extend the Chembuster even further, we measured the remaining copper and cut it up – we had an extra 23 inches on each of the six tubes.
-We added the first circle to the top and pushed it down.
+We added the third circle to the top and pushed it down – this makes the chembuster rigid.
 We also added a spare piece of copper pipe to the centre hole so we could push a piece of plastic over the top to prevent water freezing in the pipes and shattering the crystals.

 How does it work?